ccankov/CodeBlocks/docs/api-endpoints.md

 ### Users

 - `POST /api/users`

+### UserBlocks

-- `GET /api/user/:id/blocks`
+- `GET /api/userblocks`
-  - returns block progress stats from user_blocks table for this user
+  - return all entries from user_blocks table for current user, including block objects
+- `POST /api/userblocks`
+  - creates a new user_blocks entry to update what level a user is on for a given block

 ### Session